AS 91430 annotated exemplars

 This involves:

-• identifying the aim and planning the research
+• identifying the aim of the research

-• collecting and recording relevant data
+• collecting and recording data relevant to the aim of the research.

-• analysing findings
+• analysing findings incorporating the relevance of geographic concepts

-• providing a conclusion that relates to the aim
+• providing a conclusion that relates to the aim of the research

 • providing an evaluation of the research process and how this affects the validity of the research findings.

 A simple analysis of the findings is made, with the student interpreting the collected data to explain the spatial patterns (4).
+The analysis of findings incorporates the relevance of accessibility (4) as well as location, pattern, distribution, etc. The inclusion of concepts in the aim supports their use throughout the research report.

 A conclusion is provided that relates to the research aim (5).